Event types

 2xxstatus code within a few seconds.
 Anything else is treated as a delivery failure and retried. - Be idempotent on

-2xx after three attempts (initial plus two retries) are marked failed.
-You can replay or retry them from the dashboard or via the API; see Deliveries.
+2xx after the automatic retry schedule are marked failed.
+You can replay or retry them from the dashboard or via the API while the encrypted payload is still retained; see Deliveries.